COVID-19: Immunopathology

 Interferon alpha plays a complex, Janus-faced role in the pathogenesis of COVID-19.
-Although it promotes the elimination of virus-infected cells, it also upregulates the expression of ACE-2, thereby facilitating the SARS-Cov2 virus to enter cells and to replicate.
+Although it promotes the elimination of virus-infected cells, it also upregulates the expression of ACE-2, thereby helping the SARS-Cov2 virus enter cells and to replicate.
 A competition of negative feedback loops (via protective effects of interferon alpha) and positive feedback loops (via upregulation of ACE-2) is assumed to determine the fate of people with COVID-19.

 Additionally, people with COVID‑19 and acute respiratory distress syndrome (ARDS) have classical serum biomarkers of CRS, including elevated C-reactive protein (CRP), lactate dehydrogenase (LDH), D-dimer, and ferritin.

 Systemic inflammation results in vasodilation, allowing inflammatory lymphocytic and monocytic infiltration of the lung and the heart.
 In particular, pathogenic GM-CSF-secreting T cells were shown to correlate with the recruitment of inflammatory IL-6-secreting monocytes and severe lung pathology in people with COVID‑19.
 Lymphocytic infiltrates have also been reported at autopsy.